netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/adc-certificate-validation.md

-# Enable Netscaler certificate validation in the Citrix ingress controller
+# Enable Netscaler certificate validation in the Netscaler ingress controller

-The Citrix ingress controller provides an option to ensure secure communication between the Citrix ingress controller and Netscaler by using the HTTPS protocol.
+The Netscaler ingress controller provides an option to ensure secure communication between the Netscaler ingress controller and Netscaler by using the HTTPS protocol.
 You can achieve this by using pre-loaded certificates in the Netscaler.
-As an extra measure to avoid any possible man-in-the-middle (MITM) attack, the Citrix ingress controller also allows you to validate the SSL server certificate provided by the Netscaler.
+As an extra measure to avoid any possible man-in-the-middle (MITM) attack, the Netscaler ingress controller also allows you to validate the SSL server certificate provided by the Netscaler.

-To enable certificate signature and common name validation of the ADC server certificate by the Citrix ingress controller, security administrators can optionally install signed (or self-signed) certificates in the Netscaler and configure the Citrix ingress controller with the corresponding CA certificate bundle.
-Once the validation is enabled and CA certificate bundles are configured, the Citrix ingress controller starts validating the certificate (including certificate name validation).
-If the validation fails, the Citrix ingress controller logs the same and none of the configurations are used on an unsecure channel.
+To enable certificate signature and common name validation of the ADC server certificate by the Netscaler ingress controller, security administrators can optionally install signed (or self-signed) certificates in the Netscaler and configure the Netscaler ingress controller with the corresponding CA certificate bundle.
+Once the validation is enabled and CA certificate bundles are configured, the Netscaler ingress controller starts validating the certificate (including certificate name validation).
+If the validation fails, the Netscaler ingress controller logs the same and none of the configurations are used on an unsecure channel.

-This validation is turned off by default and an administrator can chose to enable the validation in the Citrix ingress controller as follows.
+This validation is turned off by default and an administrator can chose to enable the validation in the Netscaler ingress controller as follows.

 ## Prerequisites

 - For enabling certificate validation, you must configure a Netscaler with proper SSL server certificates (with proper server name or IP address in certificate subject).
 For more information, see [Netscaler documentation](https://docs.citrix.com/en-us/citrix-adc/13/ssl/ssl-certificates/add-group-certs.html).

-- The CA certificate for the installed server certificate-key pair is used to configure the Citrix ingress controller to enable validation of these certificates.
+- The CA certificate for the installed server certificate-key pair is used to configure the Netscaler ingress controller to enable validation of these certificates.

-## Configure the Citrix ingress controller for certificate validation
+## Configure the Netscaler ingress controller for certificate validation

-To make a CA certificate available for configuration, you need to configure the CA certificate as a Kubernetes secret so that the Citrix ingress controller can access it on a mounted storage volume.
+To make a CA certificate available for configuration, you need to configure the CA certificate as a Kubernetes secret so that the Netscaler ingress controller can access it on a mounted storage volume.

 To generate a Kubernetes secret for an existing certificate, use the following `kubectl` command: